Newtown Public Schools: 2012 school shooting

-On December 14, 2012, Adam Lanza shot his mother at home, then killed 26 people (20 children and 6 staff) and himself at Sandy Hook Elementary School.
+On December 14, 2012, Adam Lanza shot and killed his mother at home, then killed 26 people (20 children and 6 staff) and himself at Sandy Hook Elementary School.
 It was the fourth-deadliest mass shooting in U.S. history.
 It was also the second-deadliest school shooting in U.S. history, after the Virginia Tech shooting, and the deadliest at any U.S. elementary school.

 Sandy Hook Elementary did not reopen after the shooting; the school's student body moved to the then-closed Chalk Hill Middle School in nearby Monroe on January 3, 2013.
 Donna Page, the school's former principal, became the interim principal, telling parents it was her "calling" to return after the tragedy.
-She was the principal for 14 years before retiring in 2010.
+She had been the principal for 14 years before retiring in 2010.

 Many residents of Newtown expressed support for turning the site of the shooting at the former Sandy Hook Elementary School building into a memorial.

 The town decided the most appropriate course of action would be to tear down the old school and build a new school on the same site.
 Demolition took place in October and November 2013.
 The demolition of the school was highly guarded and workers were required to sign confidentiality agreements to protect the victims and their families.
 The town accepted a state grant of $49.3 million to cover the costs of the demolition and construction.
 The new school opened on August 29, 2016.